Useful Notes / Fonts

 - Calibri.
 In 2010, it became the default typeface in, among others, Microsoft Office, substituting for Times New Roman and Arial.
 Not recommended for use on Web sites, however, because at the same point size it is noticeably smaller than all of the sans-serif fonts that can be used as a fallback.
 If you see a printed note hanging up in your office (passive-aggressive or otherwise) and your office, like most, mainly uses Windows, the chances are overwhelming that it was typed in all-caps Calibri.

 - Chicago.
 The default font for Macintosh computers for System 7 and earlier.
-Later Mac OSes replaced it with Charcoal, Lucida Grande, and most recently Helvetica (see below).
+Later Mac OSes replaced it with Charcoal, Lucida Grande, Helvetica, and most recently San Francisco (see below).

 - Franklin Gothic.
-Makes sense for headlines and minor design elements.
+A type family released by American Type Founders starting in 1904 as part of Morris Fuller Benton's project to systematize the various headline faces inherited from ATF's predecessors.note Makes sense for headlines and minor design elements.
 Popular with the U.S. Army and various news outlets including the Washington Post and Time magazine.

 - Frutiger.
 Originally designed for use on airport signs, it is notable for being easy to read from a wide range of angles and distances.
 Quite popular, it has a clean modern look.